joeromero/docs/content/cartodb_ui/cartodb_ui.md

 [SCREENSHOT TODO: Visualization header]

-For each visualization you can edit its name, add a description, and add some tags that will help you keep them organized and discoverable.
+For each visualization you can edit the name, add a description, and add some tags to help keep them organized and discoverable.

 [TODO: Update with new privacy options]